 Who We Are

-This New York State-wide agriculture and energy extension effort is led by Cornell Cooperative Extension of Tompkins County as part of the New York State Energy Research and Development Authority (NYSERDA) project Energy Best Practices for Agriculture, started in 2020.
+In 2020, a state-wide agriculture and energy extension effort led by Cornell Cooperative Extension Tompkins County (CCE Tompkins) began as part of the New York State Energy Research and Development Authority (NYSERDA) project Energy Best Practices for Agriculture.
 Visit the NYSERDA Agriculture page for a broad overview of NYSERDA’s work for farmers.

-Technical content development and guidance is collaboratively provided by energy efficiency experts from the Daylight Savings Company, Taitem Engineering, and GDS Associates.
+The Ag Energy NY webpage and its outreach resources are developed by CCE Tompkins.
+Technical content and guidance is collaboratively provided by energy efficiency experts from the Daylight Savings Company, Taitem Engineering, and GDS Associates.
+Factsheets are designed and reviewed by NYSERDA.
 This project is an extension of information compiled by EnSave in the report Energy Efficiency in New York State Agriculture: Summary of Energy Efficiency Programs and Research Opportunities (PDF), prepared for NYSERDA in 2015.
-Information on this website from other sources is cited and subject to technical review.
+That information is improved on with findings from Daylight Savings Company, based on decades of work conducting agriculture energy audits and consulting on farm energy efficiency upgrades.
+Citations are provided when information on this website comes from other sources.

 Areas of Interest